turbot/steampipe-plugin-mastodon/docs/tables/mastodon_account.md

 # Table: mastodon_account

-List details a Mastodon account
+Represents a user of Mastodon and their associated profile.

 ## Examples